tststslol/SchoologyHacks/README.md

 # SchoologyHacks

 Schoology is a bad version of Social Media sites like Instagram and Facebook.
-However, it has **LOTS** of security issues.
+However, it has some security issues.

 When you post something, it seems like you can only post images and links.
-This is because you cannot manually put in other elements like iframe and script and whatnot.
-Instead, you must use the console.
+However, there is a way you can put iFrames in Schoology.
+How-tos are coming later.